 28 Aug Small Broth Containers

-For years, I’ve used bouillon powder to make broth when I needed it, because I didn’t like to take up so much space as the big 1-quart containers — and I often didn’t need anywhere near that much, which left the question of storing the remainder.
+For years, I’ve used bouillon powder to make broth when I needed it because I didn’t like to take up so much space as the big 1-quart containers — and I often didn’t need anywhere near that much, which left the question of storing the remainder.

 A little while ago, I discovered the concentrated broth packets shown above.
 They’re a wonderful alternative to bouillon powder, with far more flavor.
-You do need water though, so they’re not a good choice for boats with a severely limited water supply.
+You do need water, though, so they’re not a good choice for boats with a severely limited water supply.

 The Swanson packets make 1 cup of broth, while the Knorr tubs make 3-1/2 cups.
 Sodium content is about the same as making stock from bouillon, although Knorr also makes a low-sodium chicken stock in the tubs.
 I often use one packet of the Swanson or 1 teaspoon of the Knorr in place of 1 teaspoon of salt in recipes — it has about 1/3 the sodium of the salt and lots more flavor.
+UPDATE: The Swanson packets are no longer made as of March 2017.

 These do not have to be refrigerated until open — and since they are so small, I find it’s no problem to find a little space to tuck an open one (in a Ziploc) into a corner of the refrigerator or cooler.
 Much easier than those quart boxes!